MailTape/MailTape-v1/_posts/2020-11-22-JW-Francis.md

 track7_link: 'https://mailtapesounds.s3.amazonaws.com/426/track7.mp3'
 track5_link: 'https://mailtapesounds.s3.amazonaws.com/426/track5.mp3'
 ---
-<p id="introduction">This Sunday morning is all about revived retro grooves:) [JWestern](https://jwesternn.bandcamp.com/releases) hits MailTape with a dynamite neo-soul selection to get us moving.

-Two weeks ago, JW Francis released his full album, [We Share a Similar Joy](https://jwfrancis.bandcamp.com/album/we-share-a-similar-joy).
-Full of unique guitar melodies,
+<p id="introduction">This morning, we are delighted to welcome JW Francis to MailTape for a playlist of flowing instrumentals and gentle melodies to ease into your Sunday morning.
+Two weeks ago, JW Francis released his full album, [We Share a Similar Joy](https://jwfrancis.bandcamp.com/album/we-share-a-similar-joy), describing it as the introduction to himself.
+Full of unique guitar melodies, striking lyrics, and an engaging melange of sampling, the album makes a little world of JW's self reflections, a proper introduction to what walking around his brain must be like.
+This carefully curated episode gifts you a space of musical comfort to meditate and let your mind wander.

-  , and spiraling pockets of layered instrumentals, the EP moves through the many modes of relationships and the space they take up in our heads.
-Based in Leeds, JWestern is influenced by an array of jazz and neo-soul musicians, clearly evident by the stretches of jazz riffs and grooves in his own songs:)
 </p>

 # JW Francis's selection